Group 1 (2-4 year olds)

 THE OBJECTIVES OF THIS CYCLE ARE:

-That students begin to make significant contributions to the class’ atmosphere.
+Make significant contributions to the class atmosphere.

 WE SUGGEST YOU CHECK THE EVIDENCES WITH WHICH YOU WILL OBSERVE IF YOUR STUDENTS HAVE ACHIEVED THESE OBJECTIVES